Ousret/pyTeliumManager/docs/classes.rst

           are received, not recommended.
-        - ``timeout = 0``:     non-blocking mode, return immediately in any case, returning zero or more, up to the requested number of bytes, use it only when your computer is really fast unless you doesn't care about reliability.
+        - ``timeout = 0``:     non-blocking mode, return immediately in any case, returning zero or more, up to the requested number of bytes, use it only when your computer is really fast unless you don't care about reliability.
         - ``timeout = x``:     set timeout to ``x`` seconds (float allowed) returns immediately when the requested number of bytes are available, otherwise wait until the timeout expires and return all bytes that